Why having less cash can mean a better life

 Insights and evidence

 A growing number of companies are realising how digitising payments can have positive effects on their business and on people’s lives.
 But we need more to step forward.
-The Better Than Cash Alliance has just published a paper that showcases partnerships that are producing impressive results.
+The Better Than Cash Alliance has just published a that showcases partnerships that are producing impressive results.
 We hope that these insights and evidence will help digital payments gather pace and deliver the benefits of financial inclusion to many more people, especially women.

 The rights to all of the main images in this article are owned by Mastercard